nuttywhal/dotfiles/README.md

 Dotfiles are custom configuration files that allow you to configure settings and preferences for your machine.
 This repository contains my dotfiles that I maintain on my macOS and Arch Linux machines.
+Documentation is provided for my dotfiles in the `README.md` files in each subdirectory.

 ## Organization